The acceleration due to gravity is approximately 10m/s2. Why does... | Study Prep in Pearson+

 1

-Since acceleration measures how velocity changes over time, we divide velocity by time again, which means dividing by seconds once more.
+Since acceleration measures how velocity changes over time, you divide velocity by time again, which introduces another factor of seconds in the denominator.

-Therefore, the seconds unit appears twice in the denominator because acceleration is velocity change per unit time, and velocity already includes seconds in its unit.
+Therefore, the unit second appears twice in the denominator because acceleration involves a change in velocity (meters per second) per second.

 Watch next